-7.5.1 The most significant changes to have taken place in the town centre over the last twenty years, have been the opening of a Waitrose supermarket in 1997 as well as the opening of a Marks and Spencer Food hall.
+7.5.1 The most significant changes to have taken place in the town centre over the last twenty or so years, have been the opening of a Waitrose supermarket in 1997 as well as the opening of a Marks and Spencer Food hall.
 These developments are considered as major investments in the town providing high quality anchors for the centre as a whole.
-Prior to these developments the opening of the Oldway Centre, comprising 8 units and a Somerfield (then Budgens, and now Homebargains) store was completed in 1988.
-The Beaufort Arms Court development provided 7 small units aimed at specialist retailers, however 2 of the units within this complex were vacant at the time of the 2020 survey.
+Prior to these developments, the opening of the Oldway Centre, comprising 6 units including a Somerfield (then Budgens, and now Home Bargains) store was completed in 1988.
+The Beaufort Arms Court development

-- 7.5.2 The information available on retailer demand and intentions to change representation in Monmouth is limited.
-The main thoroughfare of Monnow Street has seen relatively little difference since the previous survey which noted that a couple of shops had re-located to an alternative premises on the street.
-The biggest difference in the most recent survey was that some premises had become vacant including Subway, and Tidings Cards and Gifts, however Get Connected had also occupied a previously vacant unit on Monnow Street and a new estate agent had established itself as well.
-In relatively recent years, the likes of New Look, Natwest, and the original Specsavers premises have all shut.
-Whilst the original Specsavers premises remains vacant, national chains including White Stuff, Joules, Jojo Maman Bebe, Mountain Warehouse, Card Factory and Home Bargains have established themselves relatively recently demonstrating demand from national retailers. - 7.5.3 Other retailers are also investing in the town.
-There is a long established Wetherspoons at the King's Head Hotel and in more recent years' national chains such as Costa Coffee, Coffee#1, Cafe Nero and Pizza Express have all located in the town occupying prominent positions on Monnow Street at the time this report was written.
-Some of these chains have been in place in Monmouth for several years now and can be considered as established and a crucial element of retail within the CSA. - 7.5.4 Overall, retailer/investor confidence has not shown any signs of decline in recent years and over the long term the addition of key national multiples in the centre has strengthened its position.
+- provided 7 small units aimed at specialist retailers.
+Whilst one of the units in this development was vacant at the time of the 2021 survey, this was less than in the 2020 survey where two vacancies were recorded. - 7.5.2 The information available on retailer demand and intentions to change representation in Monmouth is limited.
+Previous surveys have noted the relocation of premises within the CSA, however, the 2021 survey highlights some long-standing vacancies which are discussed further below.
+Whilst there are some long-standing vacancies, the most recent survey notes, premises previously occupied by Edinburgh Woollen Mill had become occupied by a chain coffee store and premises once occupied by the 'Mind' charity shop, that have been vacant for the past couple of surveys were occupied by an independent interior design store.
+This has undoubtedly increased the attractiveness and vitality of this part of the CSA and Monnow Street PSF, where both units are located towards the Monnow Bridge end of Monnow Street and more or less opposite each other.
+However, two premises further down the street also opposite each other remain vacant and have been for at least 2 surveys.
+In relatively recent years, the likes of Natwest, Subway and Oasis Hair Salon have all vacated premises further up Monnow Street in the relatively concentrated vicinity of the junction with St Johns Street.
+Other relatively long-standing vacancies include in Agincourt Square at premises once occupied by 'Santander', 'Ruby Tuesday's', 'Shirtbox' and 'The Square' as well as the original 'Specsavers' and 'Bella Couture' premises on Monnow Street.
+However, stores such as Mountain Warehouse and Home Bargains have established themselves relatively recently demonstrating demand from national retailers. - 7.5.3 Other retailers are also investing in the town.
+There is a long established Wetherspoons at the King's Head Hotel and in more recent years' national chains such as Costa Coffee, Coffee#1, Cafe Nero, Pizza Express, Coffi Lab and Mountain Warehouse have all located in the town occupying prominent positions on Monnow Street at the time this report was written.
+Some of these chains have been in place in Monmouth for several years now and can be considered as established and a crucial element of retail within the CSA.
+More recently, Home Bargains have also occupied premises off Monnow Street in the Oldway Centre. - 7.5.4 Overall, retailer/investor confidence has not shown any signs of decline in recent years and over the long term the addition of key national multiples in the centre has strengthened its position.